Kerry says no 'fundamental delay' to January 25 Syria talks

 The United States was also "heavily involved politically" in seeking an end to the nearly five-year-old war, while Iran and Saudi Arabia had assured him they would work to end the Syrian conflict, despite their diplomatic row.

-Russia and Iran, which support Assad, have rejected attempts by Saudi Arabia, which like the United States and European powers opposes Assad, to organize the Syrian opposition and delegation for the talks.
+Russia and Iran, which support Assad, have rejected attempts by Saudi Arabia, which like the United States and European powers opposes Assad, to organise the Syrian opposition and delegation for the talks.

 Iran's foreign minister has said it was up to the U.N. to decide who represents the opposition, but he said 10 delegates at a recent opposition gathering in Saudi Arabia were members of al Qaeda - one of three groups he said must be barred.

-On Thursday, Turkish Prime Minister Ahmet Davutoglu accused Russia of jeopardizing the talks by insisting on the inclusion of "terrorist groups" such as the Kurdish YPG militia on the opposition side.
+On Thursday, Turkish Prime Minister Ahmet Davutoglu accused Russia of jeopardising the talks by insisting on the inclusion of "terrorist groups" such as the Kurdish YPG militia on the opposition side.

 (Editing by Louise Ireland)